ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

     | 15 April 2024 | 7 °C                |                     |
 ```

-In the `When` step, we'll use the `CreateSet` DataTable helper to convert the `DataTable` into a list of `WeatherForecast` objects.
-In the `Then` step, we'll use the `CompareToSet` DataTable helper to compare the expected weather forecasts with the actual weather forecasts.
+In the `When` step, we'll use the `CreateSet` method to convert the `DataTable` into a list of `WeatherForecast` objects.
+In the `Then` step, we'll use the `CompareToSet` method to compare the expected weather forecasts with the actual weather forecasts.
 The implemented step definitions are shown below:

 ```csharp
 private IEnumerable<WeatherForecast>? _actualWeatherForecasts;